trickstercache/trickster/docs/clickhouse.md

 WHERE datetime BETWEEN 1574686300 AND 1574689900
 ```

 Note that these values can be wrapped in the ClickHouse toDateTime function, but ClickHouse will make that conversion implicitly and it is not required.
+All string times are assumed to be UTC.

 ### Normalization and "Fast Forwarding"